 Development of programming in cloud computing was recommended as the result of both the internal department's academic program review process and by the college's industry advisory board.
 This degree will provide a clear pathway for students to enter the field of cloud computing.
-This program will adequately prepare students to complete an associate degree and ultimately transfer to a four-year institution in a wide range of majors (cloud computing, computer science, information systems, etc.) but also allow access and entry into the workforce in a variety of settings.
+This degree will adequately prepare students to not only transfer to a four-year institution in a wide range of majors (cloud computer science, information systems, etc.) but also allow access and entry into the workforce in a variety of settings.